 Staying Hydrated

 Water is key for every cell in your body.
-It gives you energy, keeps your body temperature right, and helps with digestion.
-The CDC says most adults should drink 8–10 cups of water a day.
-But, how much you need can change based on how active you are and where you live.
+It gives you strength, keeps your body temperature right, and helps you digest food.
+According to the CDC, most adults should drink 8-10 cups of water daily.
+However, your daily needs for the required fats can vary depending on how active you are and where you live.

 Don’t wait until you’re thirsty to drink water.
 Drink it regularly all day long.